icopy-site/awesome/docs/awesome/awesome-angular.md

 * [angular-http-server](https://github.com/simonh1000/angular-http-server) - Simple http-server for Single Page Apps (SPAs).
 * [manifest](https://github.com/mnfst/manifest) - A lightweight Backend-as-a-Service (BaaS) that fits into a single YAML file.
 This [quick start](https://manifest.build/docs/angular) shows how to use it with Angular.
 * [ngx-device-detector](https://github.com/AhsanAyaz/ngx-device-detector) - An Angular v7+ library to detect the device, OS, and browser details.
-* [ngx-network-status](https://www.npmjs.com/package/ngx-network-status) - A lightweight Angular library to detect actual internet connectivity by pinging a backend endpoint — not just relying on `navigator.onLine`.
 * [ngx-offline-indicator](https://github.com/thdang1009/ngx-offline-indicator) - A simple and customizable way to inform users about their internet connection status within their Angular applications.

 ### Performance